-The first version of D4.3 provides insights on the works conducted -up to M26- towards the design and implementation of the modules residing in the Extended dEPCs Applications Toolkit.
+D4.7 is the second version of the T4.3 deliverable and provides insights on the works conducted towards delivering the design and implementation of the modules residing in the Extended dEPCs Applications Toolkit.
 Starting from the literature review, the document highlights the current status of benchmarking approaches and further focuses on the functionalities of modern network monitoring tools as well as the data quality assessment as performed in the present day.

 Regarding the Energy Performance Benchmarking module, the report presents the main operation and properties of the included Classification and Benchmarking Tools, as described in the project's architecture.
-Initially, special reference is made to the data input of the clustering algorithms, which will consist of building metadata (i.e., primary space use) as well as attributes built upon the SRI domains.
+Initially, special reference is made to the data input of the clustering algorithms, which consists of building metadata (i.e., primary space use) as well as attributes built upon the SRI domains.
 The produced clusters act as a basis for the building categorisation.
 More specifically, each of the D^2EPC demonstration cases is expected to be ascribed to a cluster to enable its comparison with buildings of similar specifications.
-Furthermore, the building under study will be compared to a reference building -with the same primary space use- and a report will be generated demonstrating the distance from an ideal overall energy performance.
+Furthermore, the building under study is compared to a reference building -with the same primary space use- and a report is generated demonstrating the distance from an ideal overall energy performance.